...

 Hose Connections

-Is the Problem Still Persisting?
+Is the Problem Still Occurring?

 Keep Your Hot Water System Clean